Y0Coss/docs-fork/pages/web_cloud/domains/dns_ips_update/guide.en-gb.md

 ### What can I do if I am concerned?

 1. Determine if you are still using an old IP address in your DNS zone.
-2. Replace it with the new IP (see table below).
+2. Replace it with the new IP address (see the table below).
 3. [Update your GLUE records](/pages/web_cloud/domains/glue_registry) if you have configured one in your client interface.

 ### IP address mapping table